Putin presides over slimmed down Victory Day as coronavirus cases rise

 Putin in previous years has basked in national pride watching Russian tanks rumble across the square with world leaders by his side.
 But a recent poll gave him his lowest approval rating in more than two decades, albeit a still high 59%, and the country's economy is slipping into a deep downturn.
 Moscow and other regions have observed lockdowns since late March to try to stem the spread of the novel coronavirus, which has infected 198,676 Russians so far.
 The number of cases overtook French and German infections this week to become the fifth-highest in the world.

+Some Muscovites decided to try to hold their own celebrations despite the lockdown.
+More than 10 people, including municipal lawmakers, were detained on a Moscow square as they sang to accordion music to celebrate Victory Day, OVD-Info, an independent monitoring group, said.

-Similar Victory Day fly-pasts were held in other Russian cities, but some had to be canceled because of unfavorable weather conditions.
-Fireworks will be let off across Russia as much of the country remains in lockdown, the Defence Ministry has said.
+Similar fly-pasts were held in other Russian cities, but some had to be canceled because of unfavorable weather conditions.
+Fireworks will be let off across Russia once darkness falls, the Defence Ministry has said.

 Public processions commemorating Soviet participants in the war that are normally held on May 9 took place online, with people uploading pictures of family members and telling their war stories.
-The pictures were also being broadcast on state television.
 On the eve of the anniversary, Putin sent congratulatory letters to many former Soviet republics, as well as to the leaders of Britain, the United States, and France, suggesting the need to rekindle their nations' cooperation during World War Two to solve today's problems.

 Putin has accused Russia's detractors of diminishing the Soviet war effort, and on Friday he warned post-Soviet leaders against what he said were attempts to rewrite the history of World War Two.